 Voluntary: If the man is present during the birth, he will have the option to sign an acknowledgement of paternity.
 If he was not present, the United States Department of Health still allows him to sign the necessary forms at a later date.
 His name cannot be included on the birth certificate until he signs these forms, so if he isn’t present at the birth it may need to be added at a later time.

 If the presumptive father of your child refuses to sign the necessary forms, you may need to seek legal assistance to ensure that the paperwork is completed.
-At Givens Givens Sparks, our Tampa family law attorneys understand how difficult your situation may be, and can provide you with the legal guidance you need to secure the outcome you deserve.
+At Robert Sparks Attorneys, our Tampa family law attorneys understand how difficult your situation may be, and can provide you with the legal guidance you need to secure the outcome you deserve.
 Call us at (813) 336-3348 to speak with one of our family law lawyers today, or fill out our online form to request a case consultation.